Sameem-Saleem/ECommerce/README.md

-# EasyShop API
+# ECommerce

-EasyShop is a RESTful API designed to handle user authentication, profile management, and e-commerce features like product browsing, category management, cart operations, and order processing.
-It uses Spring Boot and integrates modern technologies such as JWT, and OAuth2 for GitHub authentication.
+ECommerce is a simple RESTful API using Spring Boot.
+It allows for User login and viewing categories.

 [Link to GitHub Project](#)